philling83/PT-Aug-2024/34-Week/2-Day/README.md

 ## Dictionaries

 -   Collection of comma separated key:value pairs
--   Insertion ordered since python 3.7
-    -   Prior to that, were unordered
 -   Mutable
 -   Dictionaries can't use dot notation like JS Objects